 Also, temporarily disable any third-party antivirus before attempting the repair.
 Some endpoint products interfere with Windows component updates.

-This is the safest first step.
-It clears any pending operations left behind from a failed update attempt.
+This clears any pending operations left behind from a failed update attempt.

 Open Command Prompt as Administrator and run: